Migration research and evaluation

 Immigration New Zealand undertakes an annual survey of immigration advisers and lawyers to help evaluate and improve its customer service.

-We survey migrants about their experiences of life in New Zealand and report on their settlement outcomes.
+We survey recent migrants about their experiences of life in New Zealand and report on their settlement outcomes.
+We also survey New Zealanders about their perceptions of migrants and immigration to better understand community attitudes.

 In June 2016, Cabinet approved the piloting of the Community Organisation Refugee Sponsorship Category (CORS) as an alternative form of admission for up to 25 refugees in 2017/18.